Moville Mysteries

-Moville Mysteries is a Canadian animated horror adventure television series starring Frankie Muniz as Mosley "Mo" Moville.
-Two seasons were produced with 26 episodes from September 7, 2002, to May 14, 2003.
-The show was on YTV in Canada and Fox Kids (later Jetix) in Latin America.
-In terms of digital distribution, the complete series has been made available for streaming on the Rogers Anyplace TV video on demand platform and Tubi TV.
+Moville Mysteries is a Canadian animated horror adventure television series starring famous celebrity Frankie Muniz as the voice of Mosley "Mo" Moville.
+The series was co-produced by Nelvana Limited, Suzhou Hong Yang Cartoon Co.
+Ltd. for the first season and Philippine Animators Group Inc. for the second season, produced in association with YTV.
+The series aired from September 7, 2002, to May 14, 2003.
+26 episodes were produced over two seasons.

-Plot
+Premise

 The series revolves around Mosley "Mo" Moville, a high school student in Ouigee Falls, where the supernatural and strange happen almost every day.
 Mo loves the supernatural, and loves getting involved with solving the mysteries.
 Joining him are his friends Tommy "Hitch" Hitchcock and Mimi Valentine.
-Occasionally they are joined by local conspiracy theorist Billy "B.B."
+Occasionally, they are joined by local conspiracy theorist Billy "B.B."
 Boon.
-Occasionally the three don't have anything to do with the plot of the story, and instead Mo acts as the narrator.
+The three sometimes don't have anything to do with the plot of the story and instead Mo acts as the narrator.